sudo-suadKF/Docker-Learning-Projects/README.md

 - An image for the Flask App
 - A container network
 - A docker compose file
+- Images pushed and pulled from public and private repositories

 Docker Compose orchestrating the services